-Rolls-Royce’s storied history is as fascinating as it is lengthy, rife with incredible moments of ingenuity, innovation and pure opulence.
-Below, 15 of the most interesting facts from the company’s 116 years in business.
+The British marque’s storied history is as fascinating as it is lengthy, rife with incredible moments of ingenuity, innovation and pure opulence stretching from its beginnings to the present day.
+Below, 21 of the most interesting facts from the marque’s 116-year history.

 The first Rolls had 10 horsepower